 Diana grew up in Fort Collins, Colorado, also in a Christian home.
 She asked the Lord into her heart at age 10, during junior church.
 Diana attended McPherson College in Kansas, studying biology toward a pre-vet major.
 She met Tom there and they were married in 1982.

 Today Tom is engaged in bringing a computer-based maintenance documentation program online for MAF.
 The goals are better management of the resources God has trusted to MAF by centralizing and standardizing oversight and planning and reduced workload on the field through better-integrated support from MAF.
-Tom and Diana are currently living in Colorado where Tom works remotely on this worldwide effort.
-MAF has allowed Tom and Diana to live close to and stand with Diana’s mother as her health is failing and she needs them nearby.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.